gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-how-it-works.md

 On the left is the data you provide.
 The vertex shader is a function you write in [GLSL](webgl-shaders-and-glsl.html).
 It gets called once for each vertex.
-You do some math and set the special variable `gl_Position` with a clipspace value for the current vertex.
+You do some math and set the special variable `gl_Position` with a clip space value for the current vertex.
 The GPU takes that value and stores it internally.

 Assuming you're drawing `TRIANGLES`, every time this first part generates 3